xmlet/HtmlFlow/pages/htmlflow/features.md

 HtmlFlow _await_ feature works regardless the type of asynchronous model and can be used with any kind of asynchronous API.

+## Fragments (aka Partials)

+A **fragment** is a piece of HTML intended to be added to a web page.
+In HtmFLow is simply a function receiving

 ## Layout and partial views (aka _fragments_)